 - Allows children to be more secure and emotionally healthy by maintaining a strong relationship with both parents, even after divorce

 If you choose to take this approach after your divorce, you would be wise to work with a lawyer who can help you draft an agreement aligned with your needs and objectives.

 Co-parenting effectively begins by drafting a plan that accounts for all issues that could affect the children, both today and in the future.
 This includes:

 - Grandparent visitation

-The assistance of an experienced family law attorney can be an invaluable asset as you work through the details and issues of your co-parenting plan.
+The assistance of an experienced Fort Lauderdale family law lawyer can be an invaluable asset as you work through the details and issues of your co-parenting plan.
 By taking the time to ensure that all matters have been addressed, you can avoid future conflicts and continue to work together.
 Divorce is hard, but choosing to parent together can be of great benefit to the youngest members of your family.